UnderstandLingBV/Tuktu/README.md

 # Modeller

 Instead of writing configuration files yourself, you can make use of a graphical modeller that saves a lot of work and makes configuration creation dead simple.
-The modeller is a separate project that can be found [here](https://github.com/NTPape/tuktumodeller).

-The modeller can also be downloaded from the following URL [http://tuktu.et4it.nl/downloads/modeller-1.0.zip](http://tuktu.et4it.nl/downloads/modeller-1.0.zip).
-To run the modeller, you can do the same as for Tuktu, but when Tuktu is already running on port 9000, you might want to run the modeller on a different port as such: `bin\modeller(.bat) -Dhttp.port=9001`.
-The modeller is now available at [http://localhost:9001](http://localhost:9001).
+The modeller is included in Tuktu and is accessible from Tuktu's UI.

 # Examples